Hepatitis A and B vaccine: Efficacy

-GlaxoSmithKline claims that its studies found 70% of subjects had antibodies against hepatitis B a month after just the first dose, however.Twinrix should not be used for postexposure prophylaxis, because no data are available on the efficacy of combination vaccine for prophylaxis after exposure to HAV.

 Availability

 Twinrix is a brand manufactured by GlaxoSmithKline Biologicals.
 The full generic name is hepatitis A inactivated & hepatitis B (recombinant) vaccine.
 Twinrix is administered over three doses.
 The name was created because it is a mixture of two earlier vaccines — Havrix, an inactivated-virus Hepatitis A vaccine, and Engerix-B, a recombinant Hepatitis B vaccine.
 Twinrix first entered the market in early 1997.

 In the United States, Twinrix is approved by the Food and Drug Administration (FDA) for those aged 18 and older.
 In some countries outside the United States, notably Canada and in the European Union, Twinrix is known as Twinrix Adult or Ambirix and a pediatric formulation, called Twinrix Junior or Twinrix Paediatric, is available.

 Society and culture

 Economics

 By being a combination it may reduce administrative costs and achieve a better uptake of the vaccine.

-Names
+Brand names

 Brand names include Twinrix, Twinrix Junior, Twinrix paediatric, Ambirix, and Bilive.